fakecosmos/probability/README.md

 # probability
 My first repository, which also just serves as a test.

-The validation.docx describes a experimental validation of LLT and CLT.
+File validation.pdf describes a experimental validation of LLT and CLT.